facebook/relay/vscode-extension/README.md

 ### VSCode Workspaces

 We do not support running multiple instances of the LSP at once.
 We currently use the deprecated `rootPath` property from the VSCode API.
 This means we will start the Relay Compiler at the directory which your VSCode project is opened. **Once we fix this, we will be able to support multiple Relay configs.**

+## Credits

+- [`vscode-graphql`](https://github.com/graphql/graphiql/tree/main/packages/vscode-graphql).
+All of the grammars for syntax highlighting were taken directly from vscode-graphql.